Creep failure in heterogeneous materials from the barrier landscape

 The evolution of this random variable can be related to the evolution of the stress gap distribution (Figs.~\ref{fig:ExpRes03}b,c).
 Initially the minimum gap $\Delta \sigma_{\mathrm{min}}$ is low, but as low-strength fibers are depleted, the minimum gap increases (see Fig.~\ref{fig:ExpRes03}b).
 This is connected to the power-law decrease in $r_j$, which can be expressed as $r_j = \Delta t_{j+1} / t_j$ where in the BKL thermal activation used in the model $\Delta t_{j+1}$ is directly connected to the gap distribution through an Arrhenius law.
-In an extremal dynamics approximation \cite{sneppen1995extremal, miller1993extremal, korchinski2024microscopic}, the connection is dominated by the minimum gap $\Delta \sigma_{min}$.
+In an extremal dynamics approximation~\cite{sneppen1995extremal, miller1993extremal, korchinski2024microscopic}---relevant for low temperatures---the connection is dominated by the minimum gap $\Delta \sigma_{min}$ (the weakest fiber is the one eliminated after each thermal transition), i.e.~$\Delta t_{\mathrm{ave},j+1} \approx 1 / \max\{p_{n,j} \} \approx \Omega_0^{-1} \exp{(E_{\mathrm{min},j}/k_BT)}$, where $E_{\mathrm{min},j}=V\Delta\sigma_{\mathrm{min},j}=V(S_{\mathrm{min},j} - \sigma_j)$ is the minimum energy barrier to surpass in order to have a thermal transition, $V$ a constant activation volume, and $\sigma_j$ the applied global stress before the transition.
 In the beginning, where changes in $\Delta \sigma_{\mathrm{min}}$ are small, the waiting times are roughly constant, in which case $t_j \approx j \Delta t$, giving rise to the observed $r_j \sim j^{-1}$ behavior~(Fig.~\ref{fig:ExpRes03}a).
 At a certain point the gap distribution shifts to smaller values---signifying a transition into the tertiary creep regime---and the multiplier also drops rapidly due to the decrease of $\Delta t$.
-Recent experiments and simulations in avalanching systems have, in primary creep, shown a power-law distribution of waiting times with a cutoff increasing linearly with time~\citep{shohat2023logarithmic, korchinski2024microscopic}, where naturally $\langle \Delta t \rangle \sim t$.
+Recent experiments and simulations in avalanching systems have, in primary creep, shown a power-law distribution of waiting times with a cutoff increasing linearly with time~\citep{shohat2023logarithmic, korchinski2024microscopic}, leading naturally to $\Delta t_{\mathrm{ave}} \sim t$.
 However, the multiplier $r$ is not directly based on the mean waiting time.
 We have verified that this initial $r_j \sim j^{-1}$ behavior holds even for power-law distributed $\Delta t$ with a cutoff proportional to $t$.